You are here

 The National Institute on Deafness and Other Communication Disorders (NIDCD) congratulates the NIDCD scientist and grantees who received the 2019 Presidential Early Career Award for Scientists and Engineers (PECASE).
-Award recipients were Catherine Weisz, Ph.D., NIDCD Intramural Research Program; Jeremy Greenlee, M.D., Iowa University; and Daniel Llano, M.D., Ph.D., University of Illinois at Urbana-Champaign.
+Award recipients who were nominated by the National Institutes of Health were Catherine Weisz, Ph.D., NIDCD Intramural Research Program; Jeremy Greenlee, M.D., Iowa University; and Daniel Llano, M.D., Ph.D., University of Illinois at Urbana-Champaign.

 Below is an overview of the careers of these outstanding investigators.

 Catherine Weisz, Ph.D., earned a B.S. in neurobiology from Cornell University, an M.S. in biotechnology from Johns Hopkins University, and a Ph.D. in neuroscience from Johns Hopkins University School of Medicine.
 She completed a postdoctoral fellowship at the University of Pittsburgh School of Medicine.
 In 2015, Dr. Weisz moved to the intramural program at the NIDCD, where she became acting chief of the Section on Neuronal Circuitry.
 Dr. Weisz’s laboratory seeks to improve our understanding of the brain's hearing circuitry.
 She investigates the synaptic transmission and electrical properties of descending neuronal circuitry in the auditory brainstem and cochlea.